practicalities of going to university

 Of course, your university experience is more than just about the degree and your epilepsy.
 It’s also about trying new things and making the most of new social activities.

-You can sign up for groups, sports and activities during fresher’s week.
-These can be good opportunities to try out something new.
-Think about what you can do (not what you can’t) and what you’re good at.
+You can sign up for groups, sports and activities during freshers' week.
+Think about what you can do (not what you can’t) and what you enjoy.
 What have you always wanted to try?
-There will probably be lots of new and exciting clubs and activities that you might like to take part in.
 Deciding on what you want to do and thinking about whether some safety measures might help to keep you safe, means you can put epilepsy in perspective.

 Find out more about social issues, lifestyle and epilepsy.